truenas/documentation/content/SCALE/SCALETutorials/Credentials/AdminRoles.md

    If the root password password is disabled in the UI you cannot use it to gain SSH access to the system.

    To allow an admin user to issue commands in an SSH session, edit that user and select **SSH password login enabled** to allow authenticating and logging into an SSH session.
-   Disable this after completing the SSH session to return to a security hardened system.
+   Disable this after completing the SSH session to return to a security-hardened system.

 ## Two-Factor Authentication (2FA) and Administrator Account Log In